 This section only applies to the Betfair Exchange.

-In addition to the other charges detailed above, from Monday 30 July 2012, a very small number of our customers who engage with the Betting Exchange in a particular way on ‘turnover charge markets’ (as defined below) will incur Turnover Charges.
+In addition to the other charges detailed above a very small number of our customers who engage with the Betting Exchange in a particular way on ‘turnover charge markets’ (as defined below) will incur Turnover Charges.

 Please note that if you become eligible to incur Turnover Charges, we will contact you before any charges are paid.

-Wagering operators in Australia are required to pay a fee based on ‘turnover’ (defined as aggregate of back bets) to certain racing bodies for the right to accept bets on its racing.
+Wagering operators in Australia are required to pay a fee based on ‘turnover’ (defined as aggregate of back bets) to Racing NSW for the right to accept bets on its racing.
 From time to time, other Australian racing bodies may impose similar “turnover” based fees and, should they do so, we will communicate this to you in advance.

 This charge will only apply to customers who during a particular week (Monday to Sunday GMT) meet each of the below criteria: